olivier3rukera/multi-choice-client/README.md

 # Project Description

 Multi Choice Editor, Multi Choice Server and Multi choice Client are a set of softwares to automate multiple choice examinations.
-For each client, the order of question and answers choices  are random to avoid cheating.
+For each client, the order of questions and answers choices  are random to avoid cheating.
 1. **Multi Choice Editor** : give a user friendly interface to save questions in a suitable format for the server and client program
 2. **Multi Choice Client** : It is the program to be installed on the client side.